archlinux/conf.archlinux.org/content/pages/report.md

       * Option (A) Tags can be force pushed until a "release"
       * Option (B) Do not allow force pushing tags - **AGREED ON THIS**
   * Split in subdirs by first two letters?
-* A seperate git repository is kept for management of the (binary) arch repos/mirrors
+* A separate git repository is kept for management of the (binary) arch repos/mirrors
   * Layout proposals
     * arch -> repo -> pkgbase
       https://github.com/dvzrv/arch-repo-management#git-repository-layout